nex3z/android-examples/MasterDetailExample/README.md

 ## Description

-An example of master/detail navigation flow.
+An example of master/detail navigation flow and activity transitions.

 ## About API key